loopbackio/loopback.io/pages/en/lb2/Extend-your-API.md

 1. Look in your application's `/common/models` directory.
 You'll notice there are `coffee-shop.js` and `coffee-shop.json` files there.

     {% include important.html content="

-    The LoopBack [model generator](/doc/en/lb2/Model-generator), `slc loopback:model`, automatically converts camel-case model names (for example MyModel) to lowercase dashed names (my-model).
+    The LoopBack [model generator](Model-generator.html), automatically converts camel-case model names (for example MyModel) to lowercase dashed names (my-model).
 For example, if you create a model named \"FooBar\" with the model generator, it creates files `foo-bar.json` and `foo-bar.js` in `common/models`.
-However, the model name (\"FooBar\") will be preserved via the model's name property.
+However, the model name (\"FooBar\") will be preserved via the model's name property." %}

-    " %}
 2. Open `coffee-shop.js` in your favorite editor.
 By default, it contains an empty function:

     ```js